Based on Henrik Lundqvist’s career statistics, one might think that the New York Rangers goaltender was a top pick in the NHL Draft.

 Which brings us all the way back to Lundqvist.
 The Swedish netminder was selected two picks after Penko.
 ‘King Henrik’ played five seasons with the Frolunda Indians in the Swedish Elite League before coming to North America.

-Lundqvist has won at least 30 games in each of his first seven NHL seasons, becoming the first goalie to accomplish that feat.
-He won the Vezina Trophy in 2011-12, and is third on the Rangers all-time wins list.
+Lundqvist won at least 30 games in each of his first seven NHL seasons, becoming the first goalie to accomplish that feat.
+He now has ten 30-plus win seasons to his name He won the Vezina Trophy in 2011-12, and is the Rangers career leader in games played, shutouts, wins (and loses) and save percentage.
+Lundqvist’s other career numbers are equally impressive.

 Safe to say, the Blueshirts lucked out with their franchise goaltender.